CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Experiments

-To test the effectiveness of CR-LSO under different computational complexity, 4 different $Q_{\rm max}$ are used, which are 5000, 2000, 1000 and 500.
-The corresponding $Q_{\rm start}$ are 4000, 1500, 600 and 300, respectively.
+To test the effectiveness of CR-LSO under varying computational complexity, 4 different $Q_{\rm max}$ are used, which are 5000, 2000, 1000 and 500.
+The corresponding $Q_{\rm start}$ is 4000, 1500, 600 and 300, respectively.
 The size of seed set for architecture optimization $K=10$.
 All these experiments are run for 16 times independently.
 The architecture with the highest test accuracy among the validation top-50 architectures is reported.
-Table \ref{tab:nas_ben_101} shows the performance comparison in terms of query number.
-It can be seen that the proposed CR-LSO achieves the optimal NAS results.
-For example, when $Q_{\max} = 2000$, CR-LSO can find out the average top-3 architecture steadily.
-In addition, it is impressive that the standard deviation of CR-LSO is small extraordinary, which may benefit from the robustness of convexity-guaranteed gradient optimization.
+Table \ref{tab:nas_ben_101} shows the performance comparison in terms of query numbers.

+In terms of solution quality, CR-LSO consistently identifies architectures with superior test accuracy across various computational budgets.
+When allowed 5000 queries, CR-LSO attains a test accuracy of 94.23\%, which surpasses all competitors and secures the second-best ranking with minimal variance.
+With a significantly reduced query budget of 2000, CR-LSO manages to maintain a competitive edge, achieving an average test accuracy of 94.22\% and outperforming methods that utilized up to 2000 queries, such as RE \cite{real2019regularized} and SemiNAS \cite{DBLP:conf/nips/Luo0WQCL20}.
+Furthermore, CR-LSO's minimal standard deviations, especially when compared to methods like NAO \cite{luo2018neural} and ReNAS \cite{DBLP:conf/nips/Luo0WQCL20}, suggest a high level of consistency in finding high-quality solutions.
+This characteristic can be attributed to the stability imparted by the convexity regularization and gradient-based optimization.